felixnyamweya/wpsso-schema-json-ld/README.md

 <p><strong>Include all WooCommerce product variations in the Schema markup!</strong> (Pro version)</p>

 <p>WPSSO Schema JSON-LD Markup (WPSSO JSON) works in conjunction with the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin to include complete Schema JSON-LD / Rich Snippet markup (images, videos, author, co-authors, ratings, publisher, place, product, etc.) for Google Search, Pinterest, and others.
-WPSSO JSON includes Schema <a href="http://json-ld.org/">JSON-LD markup</a> in webpage headers, which is independent of any existing Schema markup in theme templates.</p>
+WPSSO JSON includes Schema <a href="http://json-ld.org/">JSON-LD markup</a> in webpage headers, which is independent of any existing Schema / Structured Data markup in theme templates.</p>

 <h4>Quick List of Features</h4>